-85. The Committee reminds the State party that its initial reports under both the Optional Protocols to the Convention are due since 2004 and encourages their speedy submission, if possible, at the same time, to facilitate the review process.
+85. The Committee reminds the State party that its initial reports under both the Optional Protocols to the Convention have been due since 2004 and encourages their speedy submission, simultaneously if possible, to facilitate the review process.

 F. Follow-up and dissemination